 If you need a mental break to refocus, try a few of these strategies:

-Change the View
+- Change the view

 The six senses can trigger memories, but they also allow the mind the freedom to relax, especially when it has been overstimulated.
 Surgeons wear blue or green during surgery because these colors are soothing to the mind.
 Wearing other colors can make it harder for them to see the red hues inside the body, but looking at cool tones can help them refocus and see more clearly, especially in long surgeries.
 Along with color, bring in scents such as the smell of popped popcorn, fresh flowers, or baked cookies.
-Add tactile options such as a textured desk blotter, a soft sweater, a smooth phone, etc. Explore different music styles of music, sounds, or noise filtering, etc.
+Add tactile options, such as a textured desk blotter, a soft sweater, or a smooth phone.
+Explore different music styles of music, sounds, or noise filtering, etc. - Tune in to Nature

 Take a walk and enjoy the solitude of nature.
-Whether it’s a stroll in the park, a hike through a canyon, boating on a lake, fishing on a stream, or watching the crackle of a campfire, nature has a way of recharging both body and mind.
+Whether it’s a stroll in the park, a hike through a canyon, boating on a lake, fishing on a stream, or watching the crackle of a campfire, nature has a way of recharging both body and mind. - Declutter and Organize

 Messy workspaces hinder productivity and, more importantly, often bring mental anxiety and stress with them.
-Keeping a tidy workspace is essential for improving efficiency, whether hardcopy, digital, or even mental format.
+Maintaining a tidy workspace is essential for improving efficiency, whether in hardcopy, digital, or mental formats. - Create a Mind Map.

-Mind mapping is a way to brainstorm because it allows visualization of how ideas connect.
-It’s also a fantastic method to break down complex concepts into smaller pieces and explore ways to address each part.
+Mind mapping is a method for brainstorming because it enables the visualization of how ideas connect.
+It’s also a fantastic method for breaking down complex concepts into smaller pieces and exploring ways to address each part. - Jot Down a List

 If you try to remember everything that needs to be done, it can be overwhelming.
 Instead, create different lists for different projects or parts of your life.PRO-TIP: Once you have the list, translate this into an actionable plan, including timelines.
 For example, instead of a task item such as “Select venue for XYZ meeting,” break this down into more of an actionable plan.
-This list may include items such as determining a budget, defining the goals of the meeting, clarifying who will be attending and the purpose of the meeting, scoping out possible venue partners, negotiating price, reviewing contracts, etc. (3)
+This list may include items such as determining a budget, defining the goals of the meeting, clarifying who will be attending and the purpose of the meeting, scoping out possible venue partners, negotiating prices, reviewing contracts, etc. (3)

 Streamline Processes

-• Services such as Cleanfox (https://www.cleanfox.io/en-US/) will not only clean your inbox of these newsletters but consolidate them into one email based upon your preferences.
+- Services such as Cleanfox (https://www.cleanfox.io/en-US/) will not only clean your inbox of these newsletters but consolidate them into one email based upon your preferences.

-• Quickly and easily create videos to train staff or others when delegating tasks using Nimbus for Chrome. (https://nimbusweb.me/screenshot.php)
+- Quickly and easily create videos to train staff or others when delegating tasks using Nimbus for Chrome. (https://nimbusweb.me/screenshot.php)

 Set Clear Priorities